kontena/mortar/README.md

 Mortar also support templating for the resource definitons.
 The templating language used is [ERB](https://en.wikipedia.org/wiki/ERuby).
 It's pretty simple templating language but yet powerful enough for Kubernetes resource templating.

-Mortar automatically processes the resource definition as a template if the filename is either `.yml.erb` or `.yaml.erb`.
+**Note:** Mortar will process the resource definitions as ERB even if the filename does not have the `.erb` extension.
+This means that Ruby code in an innocent looking `.yml` file will be evaluated using the current user's access privileges on the local machine.
+Running untrusted code is dangerous and so is deploying untrusted manifests, make sure you know what you're deploying.

+### Variables

 There are two ways to introduce variables into the templating.

 See examples at [examples/templates](examples/templates).

-### Environment variables
+#### Environment variables

 As for any process, environment variables are also available for Mortar during template processing.